The powerful veterans group says lack of support puts the pioneering, federally approved study in jeopardy.

 The U.S. remains the largest consumer market for hemp products worldwide, but hemp remains illegal under federal law as a dangerous Schedule I substance.

-It’s Hemp History Week: Activists, politicians and scientists are helping to rehabilitate hemp’s reputation, while touting its potential economic and environmental benefits
+It’s Hemp History Week: Activists, politicians and scientists are helping rehab hemp’s rep, while touting its potential economic and environmental benefits

 There’s increasing demand among U.S. military veterans for safe access to legal marijuana for the treatment of their physical and mental ailments.